AlexanderB92/CalculateDivisors/README.md

 # CalculateDivisors
-A simple mathematical program to find divisors to a given number
+A simple mathematical program that finds number of divisors to a given number efficiently.
+Can handle very, very big numbers.